thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 cp config/database.config.example.json5 config/database.config.json5
 ```

-It is important that you name it exactly as specified above.
+It is important that you name the config file exactly as specified above.

 Now change the config as necessary.
 The most important is the password and database name of the database being used in database.config.js.
 Most likely all you will have to change is the password though.